 Exchange stock options for restricted stock or restricted stock units

 To avoid options becoming underwater again, a company could exchange stock options for restricted stock or restricted stock units.
 An employer will typically replace old options with new shares designed to represent an equivalent value.
-An exchange typically involves a new vesting schedule and may have other tax implications or different tax treatment than original options.
+An exchange typically involves a new vesting schedule.
+It may also have other tax implications or different tax treatment than original options.
 Companies may decide to only exchange extremely out-of-the-money options, not all.
 This option won’t benefit those who have already exercised and are now shareholders.

 Repurchase options with cash

 A company may offer to repurchase all or some vested options at a stated valuation.
 Employees may be able to receive something for underwater options but they lose potential future upside.
 For companies looking to raise cash from an IPO, it may not be possible to buy back shares after those plans fail.
 A offer to buy back shares could be made available to employees who have already exercised their options as well as individuals who have not.
 For employees who already exercised, buybacks may be a way to recoup some of their losses.
-Individuals who have not yet exercised could have the opportunity to get some value out of options that currently have none.
+Individuals who haven’t exercised could have the opportunity to get something from the options that are currently worthless.

 Issue a make-up grant